Technical Brief / Iss. 01 Low Earth Orbit Internet

 Each of the dish's 1,280 patch antennas sends the same radio signal with a tiny delay.
 Add a smooth delay across the grid and the waves reinforce in one direction while fading everywhere else.

 The dish — nicknamed Dishy McFlatface — is not physically aiming at a satellite.
 The radio pattern is being re-shaped in silicon, quickly enough to track several candidates across a 120° field of view and switch without a motor.
+The target it stays locked onto is 480 km up and moving at 7.5 km per second — eight times faster than a rifle bullet.

 Patch antennas1,280